scikit-learn/enhancement_proposals/slep022/proposal.rst

   program executions yield different results each time.
 - C. CV procedures where the estimator's RNG is exactly the same on each fold.
-This is useful when one wants to make sure that a given seed will work well on new data (whether users should actually do this is debatable...).
-This is currently supported by passing an int to the `random_state` parameter of the estimator.
+This is useful when one wants to make sure that a given seed will work well on their data.
+This is a legit requirement as long as the user is OK for the estimator to perform well just by chance.
+This is currently supported by passing an int
+  **or a `RandomState` instance** to the `random_state` parameter of the estimator.
 - D. CV procedures where the estimator's RNG is different for each fold.
 This is useful to increase the statistical significance of CV results.
-This is currently supported by passing a RandomState instance or None to the `random_state` parameter of the estimator.
+This is currently **only** supported by passing None as the `random_state` parameter of the estimator - and that throws reproducibilty out the window.  **In the legacy design, A and D are incompatible.**
 - E. Obtain *strict* clones, i.e. clones that will yield exactly the same results when called on the same data.
-This is currently supported by calling `clone` if the estimator's `random_state` is an int.
+This is currently supported by calling `clone` if the estimator's `random_state` is an int or a `RandomState` instance.
 - F. Obtain *statistical* clones, i.e. estimators that are identical but that will yield different results, even when called on the same data.
-This is currently supported by calling `clone` if the estimator's `random_state` is an instance or None.
+This is currently supported by calling `clone` if the estimator's `random_state` is None. **F and A are incompatible.**
 - G. Easily obtain different splits with the same characteristics from a splitter.
 By "same characteristics", we mean same number of splits, same choice of stratification, etc. This is useful to implement e.g.